 Each athletic training student is required to complete six, semester-long clinical education experiences under the supervision of a clinical instructor.
-Clinical education experiences

-Athletic Training Clinical Proficiencies in a clinical environment.
+Clinical education experiences provide the student with the opportunity for experiential learning to apply the Entry Level Athletic Training Clinical Proficiencies in a clinical environment.
 Clinical education experiences are completed at both on-campus and off-campus clinical sites.
 During the course of the program, students will have exposure to a variety of clinical instructors, clinical settings, patient populations and health care professions.
 The University of Michigan's Department of Intercollegiate Athletics provides numerous on-campus clinical sites.
 The University of Michigan has two main and seven satellite athletic training facilities for intercollegiate athletics.
 All facilities are fully equipped with state-of-the-art equipment.
 In addition, students complete clinical experiences at our off-campus affiliated sites.
 Affiliated sites include local high schools, sports medicine clinics, and occupational/industrial clinics.